Flood: Negative impacts

 Floods can be a huge destructive power.
 When water flows, it has the ability to demolish all kinds of buildings and objects, such as bridges, structures, houses, trees, and cars.
-Economical, social and natural environmental damages are common factors that are impacted by flooding events and the impacts that flooding has on these areas can be catastrophic.
+Economical, social and natural environmental damages are common factors that are impacted by flooding events and the impacts that flooding has on these areas can be catastrophic.There is an interconnectedness between floods and agriculture, climate, economy, and disease (FACED).
+Floods resulted in losses exceeding USD 1.5 trillion to agriculture between 1991 and 2023, representing the single most destructive hazard type for global agriculture and reflecting the widespread vulnerability of agricultural systems to water-related disasters.

 Impacts on infrastructure and societies

+Economic loss in agriculture and non-agricultural sectors caused by floods compared to other hazard types.

 There have been numerous flood incidents around the world which have caused devastating damage to infrastructure, the natural environment and human life.

 Floods can have devastating impacts to human societies.
 Flooding events worldwide are increasing in frequency and severity, leading to increasing costs to societies.

 Catastrophic riverine flooding can result from major infrastructure failures, often the collapse of a dam.
 It can also be caused by drainage channel modification from a landslide, earthquake or volcanic eruption.
 Examples include outburst floods and lahars.
 Tsunamis can cause catastrophic coastal flooding, most commonly resulting from undersea earthquakes.